-Ann Cleeves of ‘Vera’ and ‘Shetland’ fame has started a project to explore how stories and poems can offer comfort, escape, inspiration and laughter in difficult times.
-She’s working with Libraries and Public Health to enable carers to have easy access to free books (audio, printed and downloadable e-books).
-Mary Lowe, the new Community Reading worker for North Tyneside can support you with reading and choosing books.
+Ann Cleeves of ‘Vera’ and ‘Shetland’ fame began the project to explore how stories and poems can offer comfort, escape, inspiration and laughter in difficult times.
+Working with Libraries and Public Health they enabled carers to have easy access to free books (audio, printed and downloadable e-books).
+Supported by Mary Lowe, the Community Reading worker for North Tyneside, carers were assisted with both reading and choosing books.

-For those who don’t yet feel confident about meeting up with people post-Covid, Mary can offer a regular book chat phone call, enrol you onto Libraries at Home and help with downloading the free Borrowbox App giving access to thousands of audio and e- books.
+For those who didn’t yet feel confident about meeting up with people post-Covid, Mary offered regular book chat phone calls, enrolled participants onto Libraries at Home and helped with downloading the free Borrowbox App giving access to thousands of audio and e- books.

-And for those keen to venture out, she can arrange visits, set up reading or book groups to meet in local venues, and help families to support their children with reading from baby/toddler age onwards.
+And for those who were keen to venture out, she arranged visits, set up reading and book groups to meet in local venues, and helped families to support their children with reading from baby/toddler age onwards.

-Non-readers welcome as there are thousands of free audio books to download!
+Both readers and non-readers were welcome with the programme offering thousands of free audio books to download!